OpenNebula/docs/source/management_and_operations/network_management/tproxy.rst

 Debugging
 ================================================================================

-Driver logs can be located per each guest in ``/var/log/one/*.log`` on Front-end machines.
+You can find driver logs for each guest on the Front-end machines, in ``/var/log/one/*.log``.

-Proxy logs can be located in ``/var/log/`` on Hypervisor hosts, for example:
+Proxy logs are found on Hypervisor hosts, in ``/var/log/``.
+For example:

 .. code::